 Discover the best places to see his paintings and other creations.
 Use the map and slideshow to find the locations relevant to his life and work, including his studios, grave and final residence.

 Where to see Klimt’s works

 This museum focuses on the work of Schiele, but also features a gallery dedicated to Klimt.
-It features, for example, some of the postcards he wrote and a reproduction of his studio.
+It has, for example, some of the postcards he wrote and a reproduction of his studio.
 Works owned by the Leopold collection include Death and Life and Attersee.

 The Wien Museum (i.e. Museum of Vienna) has the time around 1900 as one of its artistic focal points.
 This naturally includes Klimt, represented, for example, in his 1902 portrait of Emilie Flöge.
 There were three other paintings on display when I visited: Love (1895), Portrait of an Unknown Woman (1894) and Pallas Athena (1898)

 The Albertina museum has more art than you can shake a paintbrush at, but most of it is kept in storage.
 Their Klimt collection covers a vast number of drawings, but you may only be able to see Nymphs / Silver fish in its permanent exhibition.
 Anything more depends on their current exhibitions – you may get lucky.

 Gustav Klimt, Ernst Klimt (his brother) and Franz Matsch called themselves the “company of artists”.
 The public commission that really established their careers was a cycle of ceiling paintings for the two decorative staircases in the Burgtheater in 1887.

 You don’t have to see a play to get inside the building – there are guided tours, too.